alifsemi/sdk-alif/doc/sdk/connectivity/bluetooth/audio_presentation_layer.rst

-frame then it is possible to send each encoded SDU to the link layer 15 ms after capture, to be sent 20 ms after capture, and the link layer's SDU buffer will be free again before the next SDU is ready at 25 ms after the original SDU’s capture time.
+frame then it is possible to send each encoded SDU to the link layer 15 ms after capture, to be sent 20 ms after capture, and the link layer's SDU buffer will be free again before the next SDU is ready at 25 ms after the original SDU's capture time.

 However adding an SDU FIFO allows more flexibility in choosing the presentation delay.